TheRedLegend27/KLB_webdev/README.md

 Team 2 Requirements:

-Dynamically update text content (quotes, headings, etc.) - Not Done
+Dynamically update text content (quotes, headings, etc.) - Done

-Toggle visibility of grouped content - Not Done
+Toggle visibility of grouped content - Done

 Modify text based on user input - Not Done

 Implement a collapsible text block - Not Done

+Sources: to be added